mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 1. Remember to always enable KMS modules early, in order to avoid any issues when booting on systems with an NVIDIA discrete GPU.
 Append `nvidia-drm.modeset=1` to the kernel command line, and add the `kms` hook right after `modconf` in `/etc/mkinitcpio.conf`.
 This should force whatever KMS driver you are using to load early in the boot process, which should provide a working display as soon as the initrd is loaded.

     Note that with NVIDIA the framebuffer resolution is often not increased automatically, which may lead to a poor CLI experience.
-This is a common issue that unfortunately tends only to affect NVIDIA.
+This is a common issue that unfortunately tends only to affect NVIDIA users.

 2. Add `nvidia nvidia_modeset nvidia_uvm nvidia_drm` to the `MODULES` array in `/etc/mkinitcpio.conf`.
 This will ensure that the NVIDIA driver is always loaded early in the boot process.
 The module will be ignored and unloaded if not needed on the system currently in use.

 3. Do not use any legacy kernel option such as `video=` or `vga=`.
 There are lots of old guides still suggesting to use them, but they are not compatible with KMS and should not be used anymore.

 ## 5.4.
-It's impossible to log in via a display manager, or logging from a tty complains that the user directory is missing
+It's impossible to log in via a display manager, or logging from a `tty` complains that the user directory is missing

 This is an issue almost always caused by `/home` not being mounted correctly.
 Either check that `/home` is correctly configured in `/etc/fstab`, or that `zfs-mount` is enabled and running alongside the `zfs` target.